PrathviiXD/PrathviiXD/README.md

 - 🎓 First-year CSE student from Bhopal, India
 - 🛠️ Not an expert — just someone who shows up and learns daily
 - 🧠 Interested in building useful things with tech
-- 🤖 Currently working on: **AYU.AI** — a multilingual health assistant

 ---